Finder makes money from featured partners, but editorial opinions are our own.

 Bottom line

 There are many things to consider when choosing a stock trading platform or app to buy and sell stocks and other securities.
-The right trading platform for you will match your needs, so if on-the-go trading is your number 1 concern, you’ll probably end up choosing a different app to someone who wants to focus on commodity trading.
+The right trading platform for you will match your needs, so if on-the-go trading is your number one concern, you’ll probably end up choosing a different app than someone who’s focused on commodity trading.

 The key thing to remember is to do your research and compare a range of trading platforms first.
 Start with our range of trading platform reviews to get an idea of what’s available in Canada and the key features you need to consider.